sbegaudeau/sbegaudeau.github.com/_posts/2018-09-20-getting-started-with-graphql.markdown

 }
 ```

-And it would give me the following result:
+And it would give us the following result (with way more movies and actors):

 ```
 {